karstendick/minesweeper-clone/README.md

 # minesweeper-clone

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+A little program to play the classic game Minesweeper.
+Maybe it'll even provide some more info.

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014 Joshua Karstendick

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.